toomanyedwards/jira-chrome-extension/README.md

 ### Days in Column Field
 Adds a "days in column" field to issue cards on the Kanban board.
 No more just dots at the bottom of the card
 ### Label for Story Points Custom Field
 Story Points custom fields is displayed with the "story points" label vs just a raw number.
+This field is highlighted if the story is not estimated.

 :warning: Story point custom field must be configured in Jira in the card layout for this feature.